-Across the state, in Kansas City (technically, Riverside), Argosy Casino Hotel and Spa features more than 1,000 slot machines, plus table favorites such as craps, roulette and blackjack.
+Across the state, in Kansas City (technically, Riverside), Argosy Casino Hotel and Spa is another top-notch Missouri casino.
+It features more than 1,000 slot machines, plus table favorites such as craps, roulette and blackjack.
 There are several options for dining and drinks on-site, including Crazy Olives, which features selections from Kansas City’s own Boulevard Brewing in a sports-friendly atmosphere with menu choices ranging from wings and burgers to pizza to sandwiches.
 Just an FYI: Crazy Olives is famous for martinis.
 Journey Steakhouse offers a more upscale dining experience, with steaks and seafood among their specialties.
 Check out the Alaskan halibut and the 22-ounce porterhouse steak; you can’t go wrong with either – or any for the other topnotch options on their menu.

-In southeast Missouri, gaming action awaits at Isle Casino Cape Girardeau, where hundreds of slot machines and nearly two dozen table games and seven poker tables are accompanied by great views of the Mississippi River.
+For a southeast Missouri casino, gaming action awaits at Isle Casino Cape Girardeau, where hundreds of slot machines and nearly two dozen table games and seven poker tables are accompanied by great views of the Mississippi River.
 Hungry?
 Dine at one – or all – of Isle Casino’s five on-site restaurants (we won’t judge).
 Keller’s offers choices such as spicy tuna tacos and wagyu beef sliders, cocktails and wine, all from a rooftop location that provides a commanding view of the river.
 Live music is always part of the fun at Isle Casino in Cape Girardeau; main-line headliners are often on the schedule.

-These are just four of the 13 gaming properties (sometimes called casinos) found in the Show-Me State.
+These are just four of the 13 gaming properties (sometimes called Missouri casinos) found in the Show-Me State.
 To explore the rest on VisitMO.com, Click Here.